rafalp/misago_docker/README.md

 ### Creating new backup

-Running the `./appctl backup` will result in new backup being created in `backups` directory, under the path corresponding to year and month of backup's creation (eg. 2018/10 for backups created in october 2018).
+Running the `./appctl backup` will result in new backup being created in `backups` directory, under the path corresponding to year and month of backup's creation (eg. 2018/10 for backups created in October 2018).

 Backup will be a `tar.gz` archive named using `misago-YYYYMMDDHHMMSS.tar.gz` format and will contain `database.sql` file with database export created using `pg_dump`, and `media` directory contained user-uploaded files.